MPI-MiS-Mathematics-Lab/MathMLInternship-2025-SoSe-Group-7-Text-Diffusion-Geodesics/README.md

-# Knowledge Discovery in Text Corpora with DiffusionMaps and Information Theory

 ## Modeling Human Learning as Paths Along Entropy Gradients in Scientific Text Corpora

-### Abstract for Entropy 2026 Conference

 The evolution of scientific language reflects the dynamic nature of human knowledge acquisition, with new concepts emerging at the research frontier characterized by low-probability word combinations carrying high information content.
 While machine learning frames learning as entropy reduction, human knowledge integration fundamentally involves navigating from general, low-entropy foundational concepts toward specialized, high-entropy advanced material.
 This work presents a novel information-theoretic framework that models human learning as directed paths along entropy gradients in document spaces, characterized through asymmetric cross-entropy relationships.